peap/git-global/README.md

 ```

 ## Ideas

+The following are some ideas I've had about future subcommands and features:

 * `git global unstaged`: show all repos that have unstaged changes
 * `git global staged`: show all repos that have staged changes